 - 1. The day will run as follows: - a.
-School 1 will set up their stage (should keep that to under 15 minutes, but timing will not start.)
-Each school will have about 15-30 minutes to set up, walk the stage, and get tech info. - b.
+Each school will have about 15-30 minutes to set up, walk the stage, and get tech information. - b.
 When ready, one student will step onto center stage and announce the school number (order), the name of the play, and an audible "Start Time."
 The play should then begin. - c.
 Once the performance has concluded the student will then step back onto center stage and give an audible "Stop Time".
-The school may then strike the stage. - d.
-This time will be recorded on the judge's evaluation sheets. - e.
-After striking the stage the next school will set up, walk the stage, and get tech info.
-The first school will be in a conference with the judges during this time. - 2.
-The exact schedule will depend on the number of schools participating and will be sent out ahead of time to each director.
+This time will be recorded on the judge's evaluation sheets.
+The school may then strike the stage and attend a conference with the judges. - d.
+The next school will then begin this process with their 15 30 minutes moving through each phase as outlined above.